 Playing hard helps us with working hard.

 You can read more about this in Kate’s post, 5 Science-Backed Ways Taking a Break Boosts Our Productivity.

-There are times when my mind is not focused.
+There are times when my mind is not focused on what I’m working on.
 Simply standing up and walking to a different room for a minute, will clear my mind and get me back on track.